 The Program did not undertake an SDM process for whooping cranes.
 Instead, the GC directed the EDO to manage on-channel roosting habitat per the following guidelines:

-In areas where unforested widths are narrower than 1,100 ft, increase the UOCW to 1,100 ft.
+In areas where unforested widths are narrower than 1,100 ft, increase the unforested width to 1,100 ft.

 In cases where unobstructed channel width is narrower than 650 ft, the unobstructed channel width will be widened to at least 650 ft.